Jumio/mobile-sdk-ios/docs/integration_guide.md

 controller = sdk?.start(controllerDelegate)
 ```

+### UI/UX Best Practices

+- Launch SDK only after explicit user consent.
+- Show pre-permission screens explaining camera use.
+- Prompt better lighting for retries.
+- Avoid flashlight use by default.
+- Use SDK localization.

 ### Controller Handling

 Once the controller is initialized, the following delegate methods will be available to handle [`Jumio.Controller`][jumioController]:

 ```